Need to make a few calls or update your Instagram on the move in Southeast Asia, but don’t want to pay those ridiculous international roaming rates?

 Topping Up

-No passport required, just find anywhere that sells the SIM cards and away you go.
+Topping up is straightforward: just find anywhere that sells the SIM cards and tell the staff member how much you need.
 Top-up amounts start at $10 SGD.

 Data speeds